-I received my master’s degree in Oceanography in 1981 from the Odessa Hydrometeorological Institute (Ukraine).
-For 20 years I worked in the Marine Hydrophysical Institute of Academy of Science of Ukraine.
-I conducted the development of the standards and methods for the oceanographic measurements and took part in numerous oceanographic expeditions, providing on-ship samples salinity measurements (salinometry) and calibration of CTD-systems.
+I received my Engineer-Oceanologist degree in 1981 from the Odessa Hydrometeorological Institute (USSR, Ukraine).
+For 20 years I’ve worked in the Marine Hydrophysical Institute of the Academy of Science of Ukraine on positions from Engineer to Head of Metrology.
+I conducted the development of the standards and methods for the metrology of the oceanographic measurements and took part in numerous oceanographic expeditions, providing on-ship samples salinity measurements (salinometry) and calibration of CTD-systems.
 In 1996 I completed the training courses in the laboratory measurement of salinity in OSIL in Petersfield, UK.
 In 2001 I moved to Canada and worked for 6 months for Guildline Ltd., providing manufacturing calibration of the Autosal and Portasal salinometers.
-Since 2002 I have been working for RBR Ltd. as an Oceanographer.
-My latest development is the Micro-Salinometer MS-310.
+Since 2002 I have been working for RBR Ltd. as an Oceanographer and Calibration Engineer.
+My latest development is the Micro-Salinometer MS-315.
 I also work on the inductive conductivity cell development and conductivity calibration process improvement, seagoing trials and quality control of the oceanographic data, measured by RBR instruments.
-Also, I am an expert in the CTD measurements, dissolved oxygen, pH, turbidity and other physical-chemical parameters measurements.
+Also, I am IOC UNESCO expert in the CTD measurements, dissolved oxygen, pH, turbidity and other measurements of the physical-chemical parameters of seawater.
 My interests are also in sailing, travel and photography.

 - “Thermohaline structure of abyssal and near-bottom waters of the Black Sea”, Physical Oceanography, 1996, Vol.7, p.437-443;